How to Stop the Caps Lock Popup on Lenovo Laptops

 3. Lenovo Fn and function keys service

-The fact that someone came up with this idea is truly mind-boggling — I mean, the popup is often in the way, covering text on the screen, and making it difficult to write.
-This "feature" is easily the most annoying thing I had to deal with in a long time.
+The fact that someone came up with this idea is truly mind-boggling — I mean, the popup is often in the way, covering text on the screen and making it difficult to write.
+This "feature" is easily the most annoying thing I have had to deal with in a long time.

 Tell us what you think: